CVS Coupon Policy 2017

 Learn how to shop at CVS like a pro.
-Here is CVS’s coupon policy and how to use the CVS Pharmacy Extra Care Bucks to rock those deals!
+Here is CVS’s coupon policy and how to use the CVS Pharmacy Extra Bucks (formerly called Extra Care Bucks) to rock those deals!

-UPDATE: Here’s an in-depth post of which coupons you can stack at CVS
+- which coupons you can stack at CVS,

 - CRT: or Cash register tape is a coupon that prints at the bottom of your receipt or at the Price Scanner.
 Most commonly called ECB’s.